15 May 2025

 Interviews are one of the most common methods of qualitative research, and can be used as part of almost any of the research approaches listed above.
 They’re just what they sound like: one-on-one conversations between a researcher and a participant.

-Interviews can be conducted face-to-face or remote, and follow a structured format (in which each interviewee is asked the same set of questions), a non-structured format (in which all interviewees are asked different questions), or a semi-structured format (in which a loose structure is followed but deviations are encouraged).
+Interviews can be conducted face-to-face or remote, and follow a structured interviews format (in which each interviewee is asked the same set of questions), unstructured interviews format (in which all interviewees are asked different questions), or a semi-structured interviews format (in which a loose structure is followed but deviations are encouraged).

 Interviews provide in-depth insights and generate useful direct quotes from participants on their experiences.
 They’re also wildly scalable and flexible, generating insights about practically any aspect of the user experience.